brock-williams/twitter-clone/README.md

 ## I made this project SIMILAR looking, so it will not look exactly the same as Twitter

+## Project Overview

+I knew I wanted to make a fullstack social media clone of some sort, so I decided to choose my favorite one: Twitter.
+My Twitter clone has a login/signup page for user authentication, and once they sign in they are directed to the home page.
+The user can post a tweet which will appear in the timeline!
+The demo below shows an example of all of that
 ## Why React?

 I did this project to start learning web development and to get an understand of JS/CSS/HTML as a whole.
 I decided to pick an opensourced JS library, and I was between Angular and React.
 I decided to choose React because I found it to be more intuitive, and I feel it could've been more applicable to my future jobs!